 Rhode Island Red: Chicken Breed, Eggs, Color, Size, Pictures

-Rhode Island Red (RIR) is one of the most popular chicken breeds globally.
-They are known for their unique nature, egg production, and meat purpose.
+The Rhode Island Red chicken (RIR) is one of the most popular chicken breeds worldwide.
+Known for their excellent egg production, hardy nature, and flavorful meat, they are a true dual-purpose chicken.

 A Rhode Island Red Hen